MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/FAQ-customize-bpf.md

 There's a known limitation in earlier versions of the Project Service application that the names of the stages in the Project Stages business process flow must exactly match the expected English names (**Quote**, **Plan**, **Close**).
 Otherwise, the business logic, which relies on the English stage names, doesn't work as expected.
 That's why you don't see familiar actions such as **Switch Process** or **Edit Process** available on the project form, and customizing the business process flow isn't encouraged.

-This limitation has been corrected in Project Service app version 2.5.x.x or later.
-However, if updating isn't an option, this article provides suggested workarounds for earlier versions if you do need to customize the default business process flow.
+This limitation will be addressed in an upcoming release.
+This article provides suggested workarounds for earlier versions if you do need to customize the default business process flow.

 ## Business logic built requires an exact match with English stage names